spawaskar-cora/cora-docs/docs/forensics-anthro-guide/methods.md

 ## **Rogers NL, Flournoy LE, McCormick WF (2000)**
-The rhomboid fossa of the clavicle as a sex and age estimator. *Journal of Forensic Sciences,* 45:61-67.
+The rhomboid fossa of the clavicle as a sex and age estimator. *Journal of Forensic Sciences* 45:61-67.

 * *Purpose:*  Sex estimation based on clavicle morphology, specifically, the presence or absence of the rhomboid fossa, which is a pitted or depressed marking on the inferior sternal end of the clavicle.
 * *Sample:*  William F. McCormick Skeletal Collection, University of Tennessee - Knoxville; n = 344; 113 females, 231 males; White (n=301), Black (n=38), "Other" non-White (n=5); Ages: 10-92 years.